quantify-os/quantify-core/docs/usage.md

 Furthermore, additional analysis such as fits can also be written to this directory, storing all data in one location.

-An experiment container within a data directory with the name `"quantify-data"` thus will look similar to:

 ```{code-cell} ipython3
 ---
 tags: [hide-input]